Main Second Level Navigation

 Program Director roles and responsibilities

-The Program Director oversees both the Pathologists’ Assistant, and the Clinical Embryologist fields.
+The Program Co-Directors each oversee a Pathologists’ Assistant, and a Clinical Embryologist field.

 They hold an appointment with the University of Toronto, and must: